taxx/jelly-cleaner/README.md

 ## 🛠️ Requirements

 - Python 3.8+
-- Access to your Jellyseer, Sonarr, and Radarr APIs
+- Access to your Jellyseerr, Sonarr, and Radarr APIs
 - API keys for all three systems

 ---